 The Great Depression saw high unemployment rates and the fear of immigrants increasing.
 Residents of Mexican descent experienced bigotry like what we see in society today.
 Consequently, recreational cannabis use correlated with immigration.
 Americans ostracized immigrants as behaving in opposition to presumed positive societal behavior.
 The broad hitting 1937 Marijuana Tax Act criminalized marijuana use.
 This even for many citizens who didn’t pay a tax for medical and industrial marijuana.

-America primarily tied illicit cannabis use to the African American hipster culture.
+Cannabis use has been liked with race and ethnicity since before the term "marijuana" was conceived.
+America primarily tied illicit cannabis use for its psychoactive properties to the African American hipster culture.
+Similarly, it was also tied to jazz musicians.
 Escalating cannabis use moved it into middle-class white America in the 1960s.
 It was during this time that the history of the use of marijuana took a tragic turn.

 Comprehensive Drug Abuse Prevention and Control Act of 1970